 Make an online appointment at least 1 months before moving to Lübeck.

 Büro Innenstadt (Center City Office)

-Zimmer 1 (Room 1): Draw a number in the waiting area and wait until your number is called
+Zimmer 1 (Room 1): wait until your waiting number is called

 Ausländerbehörde Lübeck (immigration office)